Almond: Culinary

 While the almond is often eaten on its own, raw or toasted, it is also a component of various dishes.
 Almonds are available in many forms, such as whole, slivered, and ground into flour.
 Almond pieces around 2–3 mm in size, called "nibs", are used for special purposes such as decoration.

 Almonds are a common addition to breakfast muesli or oatmeal.
+Colomba di Pasqua is the Easter counterpart of the two well-known Italian Christmas desserts panettone and pandoro.

 Desserts

 A wide range of classic sweets feature almonds as a central ingredient.
 Marzipan was developed in the Middle Ages.
 Since the 19th century almonds have been used to make bread, almond butter, cakes and puddings, candied confections, almond cream-filled pastries, nougat, cookies (macaroons, biscotti and qurabiya), and cakes (financiers, Esterházy torte), and other sweets and desserts.

 The young, developing fruit of the almond tree can be eaten whole (green almonds) when they are still green and fleshy on the outside and the inner shell has not yet hardened.
 The fruit is somewhat sour, but is a popular snack in parts of the Middle East, eaten dipped in salt to balance the sour taste.
 Also in the Middle East they are often eaten with dates.
 They are available only from mid-April to mid-June in the Northern Hemisphere; pickling or brining extends the fruit's shelf life.